rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 \end{array}
 $$

-- *motivation*: For notational brevity, columns irrelevant to a properad may be omitted, though sub-tables; vectors of a specific color must maintain uniform length.
+- *motivation*: For notational brevity, columns irrelevant to a properad may be omitted, though vectors of a specific color must maintain uniform length.
 Default cells are padded for omitted columns.
-For most columns, $f()= 0$, while specialized columns such as plookup use $f(t_{last}: X(t,c)) = t_{last}$, where $t_{last}$ denotes the last entry of the lookup table.
+For most columns, $f()= 0$, while specialized columns such as plookup use $f(t_{last}: X(t,c)) = t_{last}$, where $t_{last}$ denotes the last entry of the lookup table which can only be computed further in the protocol.
 This is yet another advantage of having thunk arguments in index maps.

 \begin{definition}[Pre-Constraints]
 The class of gates that a gadget of a specific properad contributes.